Gia

 Gia is a 1998 American biographical drama television film about the life and times of one of the first supermodels, Gia Carangi.
 The film stars Angelina Jolie as Gia and Faye Dunaway as Wilhelmina Cooper, with Mercedes Ruehl and Elizabeth Mitchell.
 It was directed by Michael Cristofer and written by Cristofer and Jay McInerney.
 The original music score was composed by Terence Blanchard.
+The film premiered on January 31, 1998 on HBO.

 Plot

-Gia Carangi is a Philadelphia native who moves to New York City to become a fashion model, and immediately catches the attention of powerful agent Wilhelmina Cooper.
-Gia's attitude and beauty help her rise quickly to the forefront of the modeling industry, but her persistent loneliness, especially after the death of Wilhelmina, drives her to use mood-altering drugs such as cocaine and heroin.
+Gia Carangi is a Philadelphia native who moves to New York City to become a fashion model and immediately catches the attention of the powerful agent Wilhelmina Cooper.
+Gia's attitude and beauty help her rise quickly to the forefront of the modeling industry.
+However, her persistent loneliness, especially after the death of Wilhelmina, drives her to use mood-altering drugs such as cocaine and heroin.

 She becomes entangled in a passionate affair with Linda, a make-up artist.
 Their love affair first starts when both pose nude for a photo shoot and make love afterward.
 Gia tries to get clean and begins taking methadone.
-However, Gia eventually starts using again, and Linda gives her an ultimatum.
+However, Gia eventually starts using again and Linda gives her an ultimatum.
 Gia chooses the drugs.

 Failed attempts at reconciliation with Linda and with her mother, Kathleen, drive Gia back to heroin.
 Although she is eventually able to break her drug habit after much effort, she has already contracted HIV from intravenous drug use, which has progressed to AIDS.
 She spends the remainder of her life in the hospital.